 Instructions

-To make the cookie dough, place softened butter, granulated sugar, and ground cinnamon in the bowl of a stand mixer and mix.
-Add egg, hazelnut, and almond flour and mix again.
-Finally, add all-purpose flour (use a flour sifter) and mix to combine.
-Remove the cookie dough from the bowl and form a ball.
+- To make the cookie dough, place softened butter, granulated sugar, and ground cinnamon in the bowl of a stand mixer and mix.
+Add egg, hazelnut, and almond meal and mix again.

-Roll the dough out with a rolling pin between two sheets of parchment paper (sprinkled with icing sugar) to the thickness of 0.4 inch/1 cm and refrigerate for 1 hour.
+- Roll the dough out with a rolling pin between two sheets of parchment paper (sprinkled with icing sugar) to the thickness of 0.4 inch (1 cm) and refrigerate for 1 hour.

-To make the white royal icing, whisk the egg white with icing sugar and 3 - 4 drops of lemon juice using an electric mixer.
+- To make the white royal icing, whisk the egg white with icing sugar and 3 - 4 drops of lemon juice using an electric mixer.

-Take the cookie dough out of the fridge and spread a thin layer of royal icing with a bent spatula.
+- Take the cookie dough out of the fridge and spread a thin layer of royal icing with a bent spatula.
 Chill the dough in the refrigerator for 30 minutes or in the freezer for 15 minutes.

 Notes

 - Test and adjust your oven.
 Do not overbake cookies; otherwise, the royal icing turns brown.
-You strive to get the icing as white as possible, but a slight brown tint can look beautiful, too.
+You strive to get the icing as white as possible, but a little brown tint can look beautiful, too.

 Nutrition